-- 11. In Compliance with Air Quality Regulations: Applicants must certify that, at of the time of the application and at the time of issuance of the grant, they are in compliance with all local, State, and federal air quality regulations.
-Applicants who have an unresolved violation of Air District, state or federal air quality rules or regulations are not eligible for funding.
-The Air District may terminate a grant agreement and seek reimbursement of distributed funds from project sponsors who were not eligible for funding at the time of the grant. - 12.
+- 11. In Compliance with Air Quality Regulations: Applicants must certify that, at the time of the application and at the time of issuance of the grant, they are in compliance with all local, State, and federal air quality regulations.
+Applicants who are in compliance with those laws, rules and regulations, but who have pending litigation or who have unpaid civil penalties owed to the Air District, may be eligible for funding, following a review and approval by the Air District.
+The Air District may terminate a grant agreement and seek reimbursement of distributed funds from the project sponsor who was not eligible for funding at the time of the grant. - 12.
 In Compliance with Agreement Requirements: Project sponsors who have failed to meet contractual requirements such as project implementation milestones or monitoring and reporting requirements for any project funded by the Air District may not be considered eligible for new funding until such time as all of the unfulfilled obligations are met. - 13.
 Independent Air District Audit Findings and Determinations: Project sponsors who have failed either a fiscal audit or a performance audit for a prior Air District funded project will be excluded from future funding for three (3) years from the date of the Air District's final determination in accordance with HSC section 44242.
 Additionally, project sponsors with open projects will not be reimbursed until all audit recommendations and remedies have been satisfactorily implemented.